Presidential Advisory Council: Legal basis

-Article 16 of the Constitution of Indonesia authorise the president to establish an advisory council to support its daily administration.
+Article 16 of the Constitution of Indonesia authorises the president to establish an advisory council to support its daily administration.

 Indonesian Act No.19/2006 provides the legal basis for the advisory council.
 The law specifies the powers and authorities of the council, as well as its membership, remunerations, and working procedures.

 Functions

 The main function of the advisory council is to advise the president on its daily administration.
-Advise to the president could be made on personal basis, or as the council in the whole.
+Advice to the president could be made on personal basis, or as the council in the whole.
 Members of the advisory council are expected to brief the president on a daily basis, whether by prior request from the president or not.

-Advises given to the president are considered confidential, thus members are prohibited to publish and announce the advise that had been given to the public.
+Advices given to the president are considered confidential, thus members are prohibited to publish and announce the advice that had been given to the public.
 Members of the advisory council are allowed to attend daily cabinet meetings and to join presidential entourage on a working or a state visit.

 Members of the advisory council are supported by one secretary for each members to support their daily advisory function.
 Members' secretaries are subordinate to each members and have no capacity to supersede the main council members.